Medicare Supplements fill in the gaps of Original Medicare (Part A and Part B).

-The exception to the above medically underwritten policy, is when you have what is called a guarantee issue right (also called “medigap protections”).
-There are several situations when you qualify for a guarantee issue right.
-The most common situation is when you have another type of health coverage that changes in some way.
-For example, you are retiring and will lose the group health coverage from your employer.
-Another example is when you have a Medicare Advantage plan and that plan stops giving care in your area.
+Another example of a Guarantee Issue Right is when you have a Medicare Advantage plan and that plan stops giving care in your area.
 In both of these situations, you have 63 days from the time you lost your coverage to purchase a Medigap plan if you want to use your guarantee issue right.

 If you have a guarantee issue right an insurance company must:

 - Sell you a Medigap policy, regardless of your health condition.

 - Cover all your pre-existing health conditions